 6. What is your plan to fulfill climate reporting obligations?

 Institutional investors are under increasing pressure to assess the impacts of physical climate risk on their portfolio companies.
 Regulatory and voluntary initiatives such as the EU Action Plan, TCFD, and PRI are driving the need for investors to disclose how they are managing the risks posed by climate change.
 Collecting the data and metrics needed to fulfill these requirements can be challenging, especially for investors with large portfolios.
-Physical Climate Risk Metrics can help investors aggregate direct risk data across more than 12 million assets and 12,000 companies, making it easier to fulfill reporting requirements.
-As part of the planned enhancement coming in early 2023, Physical Climate Risk Metrics will be adding indirect risk metrics and financial loss calculations, to provide an assessment of the full business value chain as recommended by TCFD and other frameworks.
+Physical Climate Risk Metrics can help investors aggregate direct and indirect risk data across more than 12 million assets and 12,000 companies, making it easier to fulfill reporting requirements.
+As part of the recently released enhancements, Physical Climate Risk Metrics now also includes financial loss calculations, to provide an assessment of the full business value chain as recommended by TCFD and other frameworks.

 1 Swiss Re Institute (2021).
 “The economics of climate change: no action not an option,” accessed (25.08.22) at: https://www.swissre.com/dam/jcr:e73ee7c3-7f83-4c17-a2b8-8ef23a8d3312/swiss-re-institute-expertise-publication-economics-of-climate-change.pdf.